Elder (Christianity): The Church of Jesus Christ of Latter-day Saints

 Elders are male members of the Church of Jesus Christ of Latter-day Saints who have the Melchizedek Priesthood and have been ordained to the office of elder, typically at the age of 18.
-Male missionaries of the Church, General Authorities and Area Authority Seventies are honorarily titled "Elder" unless they are instead referred to by the title of President.
+Male missionaries of the Church, General Authorities and Area Authority Seventies are honorarily titled "Elder" unless they have duties (such as those of a Branch President) entitling them to be called President.

 The duties of the ordained elders in the Church of Jesus Christ of Latter-day Saints are defined in the book of Doctrine and Covenants.
 Elder is the proper title given to all holders of the Melchizedek Priesthood.
 Thus an apostle is an elder in this sense, and it is proper to speak of members of the Quorum of the Twelve or the First Quorum of the Seventy by this title.

 Church of Scotland

 Governance in the Church of Scotland is based on presbyterian polity.
 There are several roles in the ministry including ministers of Word and Sacrament, chaplains, deacons and readers.
 Elders are another role, which is voluntary and un-salaried elders.
 They are ordained for life by the minister and Kirk Session of a parish, and carry out pastoral and local church government duties under the guidance of the minister.
 All elders are members of the Kirk session, and may train to chair the session, conduct funerals, preach and lead worship.